microsoft/sqllinuxlabs/instructions.md

         ![AzureVMDNSname.PNG](Media/AzureVMDNSname.PNG)

-14. Your resources page should now show the DNS name you created
+14. Your resources page should now show the DNS name you created (you may need to select Refresh).
+1.

 15. Click on the **Connect** icon on the top of the resources page to capture how to connect to this VM with ssh